uccser/cs-unplugged/README.md

 ## Contributing

-We would love your help to make this guide the best it can be!
+We would love your help to make this resource the best it can be!
 Please read our
 [contribution guide](http://cs-unplugged.readthedocs.io/en/latest/getting_started/contributing_guide.html)
 to get started.